orthecreedence/cl-async/future.md

 [finished](#finish) with the return value(s) from the callback attached to Future A.
-- [Finishing](#finish) a future with another future as the first value results in the callbacks/event handler from the future being finished transferring over to the future that is passed as the value.
+- [Finishing](#finish) a future with another future as the first value results in the callbacks/errbacks from the future being finished transferring over to the future that is passed as the value.
 This, in addition to [attach](#attach) always returning a future, makes nesting futures possible.
 In other words, a future can result in a future which results in a future, and if the final future